bugdie4k/fmt/README.md

 ### `dbp` keywords

 Keywords are symbols.
-Either keyword symbols or normal.
+Either keyword symbols or normal symbols.
-They are determined by `symbol-name`.
+`symbol-name` of a symbol is used to determite whether it is a keyword or not.

 #### Section designators